openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

 .. _example2:

    b.
 For data page table walk, the state checks if the page is readable (pte.r is set) or if the page is executable only but made readable by setting the MXR bit in xSTATUS CSR register.
 If either condition is met, it indicates a valid translation.
 If not, the state transitions to the "PROPAGATE_ERROR" state.
+When Hypervisor Extension is enabled, a valid translation also requires that it is in the G_FINAL_STAGE or the G stage is not enabled.

 .. figure:: ../images/ptw_dptw.png
    :name: **Figure 24:** Data Access Page Table Walk